 Annual Open Show 2024

 The Club has decided not to hold an Annual Show in 2024.
-Instead a series of Mini-Shows will be held at each meeting.
+Instead a series of Mini-Shows will be held at selected meeting.
 The details and results

 of the 2024 mini shows and both the 2023 and 2022 ones are below.